 Jacques-Louis David was a survivor, an ill-tempered chameleon whose mesmerizing colors saved him from prison, earned him a title from an emperor, and lived on through his devoted students and followers.

 David was raised by his wealthy uncles after his father was killed in a duel.
 A stubborn child with a speech impediment and a love of drawing, he was lucky to receive one of history’s best educations in art.

 After Robespierre’s fall from power, David was imprisoned twice, where he developed a new “Grecian Style” of painting for “The Intervention of the Sabine Women” that called for peace in France.
-The statuesque forms caught the attention of Napoleon Bonaparte — who inducted David into his propaganda machine.
-At 56 years old, David became the “First Painter to the Emperor” and refined what would be known as his ‘Empire Style’, a palette of warm Venetian color and polished surfaces.
-He would paint the highlights of Napoleon’s reign including the Emperor’s coronation and victory at the Battle of Marengo.
+The statuesque forms caught the attention of Napoleon Bonaparte, who inducted David into his propaganda machine.
+At 56 years old, David became the “First Painter to the Emperor” and refined his Empire Style, a palette of warm Venetian color and polished surfaces.
+He painted the highlights of Napoleon’s reign, including the Emperor’s coronation and victory at the Battle of Marengo.

 One final time, a power shift in France forced David to pivot.
 With the restoration of the Bourbon dynasty, King Louis XVIII generously overlooked David’s vote to execute his predecessor, and offered David the role of court painter.
 But the strain of politics was too much, and David chose exile, settling into a quiet life in Brussels.
 In solitude, he painted his magnum opus: Mars being Disarmed by Venus and the Three Graces, which drew his former students from far and wide.
 David died just a year later in a carriage accident.
 While his body buried in Brussels, his heart was returned to Paris and buried in the Pere Lachaise Cemetery.